elodina/go-avro/codegen/README.md

 **Usage**:

-`go run codegen.go --schema foo.avsc --out foo.go`
+`go run codegen.go --schema foo.avsc --schema bar.avsc --out foo.go`

 **Command line flags**:

 `--schema` - absolute or relative path to Avro schema file.
+Multiple of those are allowed but at least one is required.

 `--out` - absolute or relative path to output file.
 All directories will be created if necessary.
 Existing file will be truncated.